lamyj/dicomifier/docs/api_reference/bruker_to_dicom/convert.rst

       Determine if the specified record is to be logged.

-      Returns True if the record should be logged, or False otherwise.
+      Is the specified record to be logged?
+Returns 0 for no, nonzero for yes.
 If deemed appropriate, the record may be modified in-place.

 .. py:function:: convert_directory(source, dicomdir, multiframe, writer)